Karnik2001/Consumer-Credit-Analysis/README.md

     Data Preparation Was Crucial

         Categorical variables were encoded and scaled appropriately.

-        Non-informative or privacy-sensitive features such as Customer_ID and ZIP_Code were excluded from the model to enhance fairness and utility.

 # 📌 Final Takeaway

 The Random Forest classifier proved to be a powerful tool for modeling consumer credit risk.
 With accurate predictions and meaningful insights, this analysis offers a reliable framework that lenders can use to reduce default exposure and improve credit decision-making.